 Fraud, general crime and extradition are Danielle’s specialisms, which reflect the niche expertise Corker Binning is known for.
 Her work involves not only complex issues surrounding often politically motivated extradition and INTERPOL cases, but also rape trials and work with young people accused of possessing indecent images, or sexting.
 “It’s the variety of my work which makes it exciting,” says Danielle, citing a specific case from her time as a trainee that stands out as a particular career highlight: “I worked on a large bribery and corruption trial involving a UK company and its executives accused of paying bribes in order to obtain contracts overseas.
 We represented one of the company’s directors and I was lucky to be able to assist in preparing the case as well as attending court every day during trial.
 It was so valuable to get involved in such a complex case at an early stage in my career.
 Best of all, our client was acquitted.”

-Danielle’s advice to trainees is to challenge themselves in the way she was challenged during her period of training at Corker Binning: “Every experience should feel slightly new.
+Danielle’s advice to trainees is to challenge themselves in the way that she was challenged during her period of training at Corker Binning: “Every experience should feel slightly new.
 That’s the beauty and uniqueness of this area of law – no two cases are the same because every client will present a different set of problems, circumstances and personal background.
 You get to keep learning throughout your career with each new case.”
-She describes the collaborative nature of the working environment within a smaller specialist firm like Corker Binning, which means that partners, associates, trainees and paralegals often all work together towards the same goal and are able to share information and lessons learnt.
+She describes the collaborative nature of the working environment within a smaller specialist firm such as Corker Binning, which means that partners, associates, trainees and paralegals often all work together towards the same goal and are able to share information and lessons learnt.
 In this career, there’s always somebody to bounce ideas off.

 The importance of soft skills for criminal solicitors is not to be underestimated.
 “You need to have good interaction skills and the ability to not judge people according to what they are alleged to have done,” Danielle explains, listing the ability to listen as another underrated skill.
 Of course, a capacity for and enjoyment of analysis comes as a prerequisite to the job as well: “Being able to really break down the evidence in a case is at the core of criminal law.
 You will have different versions of the same event from the client and prosecution, and must analyse the situation, and the advice you provide to your client, based on all the information in your possession.”